horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

   - Two Hosts Managed successfully
   ![](https://github.com/horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/blob/main/assets/screenshots/2025-07-28%20(7).png)
 By compelete this phase **2&3**
-Ansible has to run from your local machine against the VM.
-This requirement was also achieved
+Ansible has to run from your local machine against the VM. **This requirement was also achieved**
 ---
 ## Part 3 -  Running Application with Docker Compose and Automated Image Updates on VM
 #### Phase 1
 - On the VM, use docker compose to run the application.
 Make sure you configure the proper health checks.
-   - I previously used simple docker-compose in part 1 in my local But i wanted to Enhance it
+   - I previously used simple docker-compose in part 1 on my local But i wanted to Enhance it
-      - Implemented changes to enable better control over development and production
+      - Implemented changes to enable better control over development and production environment
-          - Edit package.json to has "devDependencies" to has packages only using in development
+          - Edit package.json to has "devDependencies" section that contain packages only using in development
           - Split the Docker Compose setup into a main file and two environment specific configurations like (target,Volumes,...)
           - Used MultiStage Dockerfile to **enhance organization – separate stages for development and production - make Dockerfiles cleaner**

-    Then Login to vm on aws
+    Then Logined to vm on aws
        - installed docker-compose
        - Cloned My repo
        - pulled docker image that declared in docker-compose file from dockerhub repository by